Medical Student Prize

 2024 Medical Student Prize

-Tell us about your Quality Improvement Project (QUIP) and how it has equipped you and your department to perform better.
+This year medical students are invited to submit an essay on their Quality Improvement Project (QUIP) and how it has equipped them and their department to perform better.
 The project must have completed at least one round of the Plan Do Study Act (PDSA) cycle and can be on any aspect of T&O - from education to patient preparation or adoption of surgical innovation.

 The lead author of the winning submission will receive the following: